Pelagic fish: Demersal fish

 Demersal fish live on or near the bottom of the sea.
 Demersal fish are found by the seafloor in coastal areas on the continental shelf, and in the open ocean they are found along the outer continental margin on the continental slope and the continental rise.
 They are not generally found at abyssopelagic or hadopelagic depths or on the abyssal plain.
 They occupy a range of seafloors consisting of mud, sand, gravel, or rocks.

 In deep waters, the fishes of the demersal zone are active and relatively abundant, compared to fishes of the bathypelagic zone.

 Rattails and brotulas are common, and other well-established families are eels, eelpouts, hagfishes, greeneyes, batfishes, and lumpfishes.

 The bodies of deep water benthic fishes are muscular with well developed organs.
 In this way they are closer to mesopelagic fishes than bathopelagic fishes.
 In other ways, they are more variable.
 Photophores are usually absent, eyes and swimbladders range from absent to well developed.
 They vary in size, with larger species greater than one metre not uncommon.

 Deep sea benthic fish are usually long and narrow.
 Many are eels or shaped like eels.
 This may be because long bodies have long lateral lines.
 Lateral lines detect low-frequency sounds, and some benthic fishes appear to have muscles that drum such sounds to attract mates.
 Smell is also important, as indicated by the rapidity with which benthic fish find traps baited with bait fish.

 The main diet of deep sea benthic fish is invertebrates of the deep sea benthos and carrion.
 Smell, touch, and lateral line sensitivities seem to be the main sensory devices for locating these.

 Deep sea benthic fish can be divided into strictly benthic fish and benthopelagic fish.
 Usually, strictly benthic fish are negatively buoyant, while benthopelagic fish are neutrally buoyant.
 Strictly benthic fish stay in constant contact with the bottom.
-They either lie-and-wait as ambush predators or move actively over the bottom in search for food.
+They either lie in wait as ambush predators or move actively over the bottom in search for food.